uriel1998/orindi/README.md

 * Change permissions on pico's `/content` and `/themes/default` directory to 775 and use the sticky bit (`chmod -t DIRECTORY`) to reduce the possibility of permission issues.
+* Optionally, if your setup will allow it, you may install pico somewhere else (such as in the same directory as `orindi`) and create a symlink to /var/www/html or wherever your webserver can see it.
+* If you have problems with serving HTTPS, you may need to manually set themes_url, base_url, assets_url, plugins_url rewrite_url in `pico

 ### Install python modules and application